 Director, writer and teacher, Jane established a Performing Arts School, The Reepham School of Dance and Drama (RSDD) in 1990 and ‘Beginnings’ Theatre, Television and Model Agency finding professional work for students with the BBC, in Musical Theatre and Opera.
 In New Zealand, ‘Centre Stage Youth Theatre and Performing Arts’ was developed in 2006 and our Koru Performing Arts groups in 2014.
 Saturday mornings offer Singing, Acting and Ballet, Tap and Jazz dance with industry professionals, providing a ‘triple threat’ alternative in Newport, Shropshire.

 Koru students have taken LAMDA exams up to Grade 6 and 7 in Verse & Prose and Acting last year gaining Distinctions.
 Mrs Syder teaches at Castle House School, Newport, establishing and coordinating a Private LAMDA examination centre and Moreton Hall School, Oswestry preparing Seniors for Level 2 and 3 examinations.

-Audition and Drama Scholarship preparation has resulted in students continuing their training at LAMDA, ALRA, Arts Ed, Hammond, Rose Brueford and the National Youth Theatre.
+Audition and Drama Scholarship preparation has resulted in students continuing their training at LAMDA, ALRA, Arts Ed, Hammond, Rose Brueford and at the National Youth Theatre.
 Wem Koru student Connor B, has just been awarded a place at the National Youth Theatre and heard on May 6th.
 We are all delighted!
 Many congratulations!!

 Our past productions have provided valuable performance opportunities while learning the technical requirements – lighting, sound and set design.
 Our productions have raised funds for ‘Children in Need’, Starship Children’s Hospital, Auckland and Harry Johnson Trust.